Attributes-Entities «Prev Next»

 BirthDate

-The graphic below illustrates how removing all references to children in the Employee entity and creating a new Child entity (ultimately) results in two linked tables.
+The following diagram illustrates how removing all references to children in the Employee entity and creating a new Child entity (ultimately) results in two linked tables.
 Inserting the EmpID primary key (entity identifier) into the Children table creates the link.

 Inserting the EmpID primary key (entity identifier) into the Children table creates the link.